ibm-cloud-docs/billing-usage/cc-working-with.md

 In the enterprise level view, you can filter your emissions data down to a specific account group or account by clicking that entity in the account hierarchy.
 The enterprise view provides two additional widgets:
 ​
-* Emissions by account group: Carbon emissions broken down by account group.
+* Emissions by account group: GHG emissions broken down by account group.
 This displays if the entity being viewed contains account groups.
 Emissions listed under "Miscellaneous" do not belong to an account group.
 ​
-* Emissions by account: Carbon emissions broken down by account.
-This will display if the entity being viewed contains only accounts.
+* Emissions by account: GHG emissions are broken down by account.
+This will display if the entity that is being viewed contains only accounts.
 ​
 Learn more about setting up and managing [Enterprise accounts](/docs/secure-enterprise?topic=secure-enterprise-what-is-enterprise).
 ​